Hoyts Regent Theatre

 80 Maitland Road,

-No one has favorited this theater yet
+1 person favorited this theater

-The theatre’s facade was boldly treated in a Classical manner, featuring the complete Roman Tuscan order of architecture.
+The theatre’s façade was boldly treated in a Classical manner, featuring the complete Roman Tuscan order of architecture.
 The interior of the auditorium was distinctly charming with a rich tone, suggesting comfort and spaciousness.
 The seating was laid out to seat 1,534, with 540 in the dress circle.
 The proscenium was a very refined and stately setting with massive fluted columns of Grecian Ionic architecture.

 The original wide proscenium arch is still there, although the lower section at stage level has been cut out.
-Baths, toilets, and timber planks now stand splendidly on the stage area.
-The dress circle is still intact with furniture and toilet pans taking the place of the upholstered seats.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.